 AWS was the pioneer in the cloud computing arena, establishing itself as the top player, while others also gained recognition as reputable providers.

-AWS is the leading cloud provider for several compelling reasons, with two particularly noteworthy factors being its high demand and its beginner-friendly free tier option.
+It’s leading cloud provider for several compelling reasons, with two particularly noteworthy factors being its high demand and its beginner-friendly free-tier option.

-Many individuals opt for the free tier but encounter challenges when trying to launch their first AWS EC2 instances, and this article aims to demonstrate just how simple it is to create and launch your first EC2 instance on AWS.
+Many individuals opt for the free tier but encounter challenges when trying to launch their first AWS EC2 instances, and this article aims to demonstrate just how simple it is to create and launch your first AWS EC2 instance.

 How to Create and Launch an AWS EC2 Instance